Rooming accommodation - Resident checklist for starting a tenancy

 • who do you contact if there is a problem or if something needs to be fixed?

 Reminder: The Rooming accommodation agreement (Form R18) is a contract between you and the provider/manager.
 When you and the provider/manager sign, it means you both agree with what is in it.
 It is very important that you understand all the information in the agreement before you sign it.
-If you don’t understand something, do not sign the agreement ‒ ask a friend, family member or support person to help.
+If you don’t understand something, you may wish to ask a friend, family member or support person to help before you sign.

 At the beginning of your tenancy